rainbowhugger/rainbowhugger/README.md

 anything else said to me or anyone else about this situation is considered harassment.

-all allegations made based on the situation are false and have zero proof of being true.
+all allegations made based on the situation are false and have zero proof of being true + are harassment.

 i was never racist, i am not a groomer, i am not a pedophile.